 At operational and project levels, achieving commitments is integrated into our business model as an ongoing, constant activity through allocating responsibility to relevant leads.
-Planning is underway to further integrate sustainability initiatives into our operations by introducing e-learning programmes accessible to the relevant personnel.
+Planning is underway CEO's Review CFO's Review to further integrate sustainability initiatives into our operations by introducing e-learning programmes accessible to the relevant personnel.
 The programmes will cover topics related to energy efficiency, diversity & inclusion, and sustainable sourcing, for example.